Search Results for

 Creating a Plugin

-The Sample Game Plugin is a good reference for how to build a custom game plugin.
+In case you want more control, you can also set up your game plugin manually.
+The Sample Game Plugin is a good reference for how to do that.
 To just create a plugin, at all, you only need very little setup.

 The only files you need to look at are: